 The project-related Assignment due dates and a brief summary of what each entails are below.
 The Assignments themselves are at http://sites.bu.edu/qm222projectcourse

 There are 7 Assignments, designed to keep you on track with your project.
-The assignments cannot be left until the last minute – They are steps along the way to completing your project.
+The assignments cannot be left until the last minute – They are steps along the way to completing your project and each step takes a considerable amount of time and thought.
 Each is worth between ½ to 1½ points towards your final grade (depending on the amount of work required).
-To receive these points, you must complete all of the parts adequately and hand it in on time.
+To receive these points, you must complete all of the parts adequately and hand them in on time.
 If an Assignment is not completed and handed in by the due date/time, you can still hand it in for the next 20 days but will lose 5% of the points each day.

 There are also two mandatory meetings with me (Prof. Kahn) – the first to discuss your topic ideas and the second to discuss your results (as reported in Assignment 6).
 If course, I hope you each meet with me many other times during office hours.